 What is a cataract?

 A cataract is a clouding of the natural lens inside of your eye.
 Most of the time, it is caused by natural aging changes.
 It is not a film over the eye.
 Diet, vitamins, eye drops, or lasers will not correct cataracts.
 The only option for the correction of your cataract is surgery.
-In cataract surgery the doctor will replace your natural lens with a new artificial lens.
+In cataract surgery, your ophthalmologist will replace your natural lens with a new artificial lens.
 Cataract surgery is the most commonly performed medical procedure in the world.

 It is important you know all your options for cataract surgery.
 We are proud to offer the most advanced technology to our patients to restore a full range of vision.
 The following types of artificial lenses can be placed in your eye at the time of your cataract procedure: